A harmonious relationship? Angela Merkel and the German Jewish community

 Throughout her time in power, Merkel was a “steadfast ally” to German Jews and Israel and the news of her departure has been a cause of sadness for many members of the German Jewish community.
 Moreover, there are concerns about how the new coalition will approach their relationship with German Jews.
 This article will assess the motivations behind Merkel’s attitudes towards the German Jewish community and how harmonious the relationship was in reality.

-From 2000 to 2018, Angela Merkel was the leader of the Christian Democratic Union (CDU), a centre-right party which is conservative on social issues.
+From 2000 to 2018, Angela Merkel was the leader of the Christian Democratic Union (CDU), a centre-right party that is conservative on social issues.
 She served as the Leader of the Opposition for three years until becoming the chancellor of Germany in 2005.

 There are a few factors that may have motivated Merkel to champion the needs of German Jews during her time as chancellor.
 Firstly, Merkel was raised Lutheran in Communist East Germany where her father served as a pastor.
 A Lutheran member of the Evangelical Church in Berlin, she has always been open regarding her belief in God and seen religion as her “constant companion.”
 Therefore, her Lutheran faith may well have played a role in her desire to do good and support minority religious communities.